 Why?
 Parents usually see signs long before a teacher does, but don’t realize what those signs mean.
 I taught my students for 90 minutes every other day.
 Even the most over-scheduled kid sees their parent for more time than that in a week.
 And kids act differently around their parents (for good and bad) than they do with their teachers.

 So, keep an eye out for these signs or behaviors; they mean something is up and a private tutor can help the situation.
 And if your child is struggling in Social Studies, English, organization, or study skills, I would love to help.
-You can schedule a FREE 30-minute session!
+You can sign up for a consultation right here!

 Your teen is working, working, working, and then all of sudden she is crying, throwing things, and dramatically declaring that she will “never get into a good college now.”
 (Not that I did any of this when I was in high school.
 No, never.)